 Situation: The atmosphere around the campfire is charged.
 But how can you make sure the subject of the photo is illuminated?

 Solution: Increase your ISO value and let the camera choose the exposure time (shutter priority).
-For anyone with simpler equipment, there is another pretty easy camping photography hack: Don’t take photos of the campfire in the dark of night, but during the evening twilight.
+For anyone with simpler equipment, there is another pretty easy camping photography hack: don’t take photos of the campfire in the dark of night, but during the evening twilight.
 This creates an additional atmosphere and sharp images.
 If you want to edit the high-contrast images later, you should also save them in RAW format.

 #6 Quality not quantity!